Rural Women Empowerment with Entrepreneurship and Small-scale Business startup skills

 Women’s vulnerability arises from their unequal social status and from unequal power relations, which accord women less access to and control over assets and resources than men and less right to participate in decision making’ (Keller et al. 2002: i).
 Therefore, many women find themselves in the informal sector.
-Unfortunately, the majority of women lack basic entrepreneurship skills, sufficient access to capital, markets, and collateral, all of which are necessary for helping them start and grow their small businesses.
+Unfortunately, the majority of women lack basic entrepreneurship skills, and sufficient access to capital, markets, and collateral, all of which are necessary for helping them start and grow their small businesses.
 There is a need to support and aid vulnerable women with entrepreneurship skills to help them reduce their economic poverty.

-By contributing to the women empowerment programs in Uganda, you will be able to contribute to alleviating poverty out of the many vulnerable women and their families and enable them to create sustainable livelihoods.
+By contributing to the women empowerment programs in Uganda, you will be able to contribute to alleviating the poverty of the many vulnerable women and their families and enable them to create sustainable livelihoods.

 The Women Empowerment Program will be providing women groups with basic business/entrepreneurship training and mentoring them on managing small startup loans for small-scale business development.
-It will involve meeting and interacting with women in their group within their communities and create interactive training methods that will improve women’s entrepreneurial and Small-scale business startups skills.
-The project will also disseminate basic health information to the women alongside supporting them to startup small businesses, manage their small startup loans and extend mentorship to them.
-The ultimate objective is to empower vulnerable women to fight poverty and become self-sufficient and have the capacity to provide a meal, education and other basic needs to their children and themselves.
+It will involve meeting and interacting with women in their groups within their communities and creating interactive training methods that will improve women’s entrepreneurial and Small-scale business startups skills.
+The project will also disseminate basic health information to the women alongside supporting them to startup small businesses, managing their small startup loans, and extending mentorship to them.
+The ultimate objective is to empower vulnerable women to fight poverty and become self-sufficient and have the capacity to provide a meal, education, and other basic needs to their children and themselves.